-The Echo Show 5 is a small smart display you can use to make calls and video chat, browse recipes, watch videos using NBC and Prime Video visual skills, check the feeds from your security camera, dim your lights and more on its 5-inch screen.
+The Amazon Echo Show 5 (2nd Gen) is a small smart display you can use to make calls and video chat, browse recipes, watch videos using NBC and Prime Video visual skills, check the feeds from your security camera, dim your lights and more on its 5-inch screen.

 However, due to its small size, it looks and feels a bit more like a clock than a full-sized smart display.
-If you don’t want something with a camera built-in sitting on your bedside table, you’re probably better off with the Echo Dot with Clock at a similar price point.
-But should you find yourself smitten with the Echo Show 5’s adorably compact design, and like the idea of being able to ring up loved ones before you go to sleep, the smart display is worth considering.
+It also isn’t much of an upgrade compared to the original.
+But if you find yourself smitten with the Echo Show 5’s adorably compact design, and like the idea of being able to ring up loved ones before you go to sleep, the smart display is worth considering.
 Not to mention, the Kids Edition is a strong sell, providing a stationary Amazon Fire tablet alternative that doesn’t need to be recharged all the time.
 And that comes with warranty.

-Read our full Amazon Echo Show 5 review.
+Read our full Amazon Echo Show 5 (2nd Gen) review.

 How to pick the best Alexa speaker for you

 The key decision you’ll have to make while shopping for one of the best Alexa speakers is whether you’re looking for a standard, grilled speaker or a speaker with a display.
 If this is your first smart home purchase, you’ll want to opt for the 4th-generation Echo, Echo Dot or Sonos One.
 All are simple to set up and lay a foundation for getting your other gadgets connected.

 If you have a large family or spend a lot of time in the kitchen or other shared space, a smart speaker with a display is a better choice.
 You can check in on your security cameras and video doorbells, get recipe advice and make calls.
 Video calls can only be made with the Echo Show 8, second-generation Echo Show or Echo Show 5, though.